viannaandreBR/hyperledger/virtualbox/README.md

 # 3 - DEVELOPMENT ENVIROMENT SET UP

-# 3.1 - Copy Virtual Box Image from pendrive to you local computer
+# 3.1 - Copy VIRTUALBOX Image from pendrive to you local computer

 Copy ComposerVM directory from pendrive to your computer.

-# 3.2- create VirtualBox VM
+# 3.2- create VIRTUALBOX VM

-Click on the "New" button and select a LInux 64 bit VM
+Click on the "New" button and select a Linux 64 bit VM

 ![](https://raw.githubusercontent.com/plucena/hyperledger/master/virtualbox/con1.png)